Summary

 The state added funding for many miles of town roads, and turned over many routes back to the towns.
 Several towns opposed certain changes, and an arbitration procedure was established to resolve those disputes.
 Some changes, notably in the town of Kent, were not resolved until the 1980s.

 Even as of Jan.
-1, 2007 (the most recent update published by ConnDOT), the following Reclassification Road Transfers from 1961 have not yet been consummated (ConnDOT's term, not mine!):
+1, 2007 (the most recent update published by ConnDOT), the following Reclassification Road Transfers from 1961 had not yet been consummated (ConnDOT's term, not mine!):

 Route numbering